VoHaiDung/ag-news-text-classification/README.md

 This project addresses the task of multi-class text classification using the AG News dataset, which comprises news articles labeled across four categories: World, Sports, Business, and Science/Technology.
 The objective is to develop and evaluate machine learning and deep learning models capable of accurately classifying news content based on textual features.

+The project follows a standard NLP pipeline, including:
+- **Data preprocessing**: tokenization, normalization.
+- **Feature representation**: TF-IDF, word embeddings.
+- **Supervised learning**: model training, validation, and testing.

-The project follows a standard NLP pipeline, including data preprocessing (tokenization, normalization), feature representation (TF-IDF, word embeddings), and supervised model training.
-Multiple approaches are explored and compared, ranging from classical algorithms such as Naive Bayes and Logistic Regression to advanced architectures like Convolutional Neural Networks (CNN) and fine-tuned Transformer-based models (BERT).
+Multiple modeling approaches are explored and compared, ranging from classical algorithms such as Naive Bayes and Logistic Regression, to deep learning techniques like Convolutional Neural Networks (CNN) and fine-tuned Transformer-based models (BERT).

+A key focus of the project is on the Transformer pipeline, leveraging Hugging Face Transformers and pretrained BERT models through a modular and extensible architecture.
+This allows easy experimentation with transfer learning, fine-tuning strategies, and inference performance.

 Performance is assessed using standard metrics including accuracy, precision, recall, and F1-score, with emphasis on model generalization and practical deployment.
-The project serves as both a technical exercise and a foundational case study in text classification, providing insight into the challenges and design considerations of real-world NLP applications.

 All implementation is conducted using widely adopted libraries such as scikit-learn, TensorFlow/Keras, and Hugging Face Transformers, with reproducible experiments and modular code structure.
-This makes the project an ideal entry-level portfolio item for showcasing skills in applied natural language processing.

 ## Dataset